Skip to content

 secret: ${JWT_SECRET:your-secret-key-at-least-32-chars}

-sliding-window-ratio: 0.5 # Renewal trigger threshold
+sliding-window-ratio: 0.5

 enabled: true

-default-policy: auto_approve
+default-policy: require_approval

 file-guard: